List of prime ministers of Canada by time in office

-This article is a list of the prime ministers of Canada by their time in office.
-The list starts with Confederation on July 1, 1867, and the first prime minister, Sir John A. Macdonald.
-It includes all prime ministers since then, up to the current prime minister, nor do they have term limits.
-Instead, they can stay in office as long as their government has the confidence of a majority in the House of Commons of Canada under the system of responsible government.
-Under this system, Prime Minister Mackenzie King was Canada's longest-serving prime minister, holding office in three non-consecutive terms for a total of twenty-one years and one hundred fifty-four days.
+The prime minister of Canada is the head of government of Canada.
+Since Canadian Confederation in 1867, there have been 24 prime ministers who have formed 30 Canadian ministries.
+The first prime minister, Sir John A. Macdonald, took office on July 1, 1867.
+The position does not have a set term of office and does not have term limits.
+Instead, prime ministers can stay in office as long as their government has the confidence of a majority in the House of Commons of Canada under the system of responsible government.
+Under this system, William Lyon Mackenzie King was Canada's longest-serving prime minister, holding office for a total of 21 years and 154 days over three non-consecutive terms.

-The prime minister's term begins upon appointment by the Governor General of Canada, usually after winning a general election, but sometimes after succeeding an outgoing prime minister of the same party.
-A prime minister stays in office until they resign, die or are dismissed by the Governor General.
+The prime minister's term begins upon appointment by the governor general of Canada, usually after winning a general election.
+One prime minister can also succeed another with no election—usually, but not necessarily, when they are successive leaders of the same party.
+A prime minister stays in office until they resign, die or are dismissed by the governor general.
 Two prime ministers have died in office (Macdonald and Sir John Thompson).
-All others have resigned, either after losing an election or upon retirement.
-Theoretically, the Governor General can dismiss a prime minister, but that has never happened.
+All others have resigned, either after losing an election, a parliamentary no confidence vote, or upon retirement.
+Theoretically, the monarch or governor general can dismiss a prime minister, but that has never happened.

 The prime ministerial term is not tied directly to the term of the House of Commons, which the Constitution sets as a maximum of five years from the most recent general election.
-A prime minister takes office after winning an election, and resigns after losing an election, but the term in office does not match up directly to the term of the Parliament.
+A prime minister takes office after winning an election and resigns after losing an election, but the term in office does not match up directly to the term of the Parliament.
 An incoming prime minister will normally take office a few weeks after the election, and an outgoing prime minister will usually stay in office for a few weeks after losing the election.
 The transition period and the date for the transfer of office are negotiated by the incoming and the outgoing prime ministers.